carpentries/instructor-training/instructors/instructor-notes.md

 - The feedback you give sometimes says as much or more about your approach to instruction as the demo itself.
 (KW)
 - Have trainees introduce themselves (name and institution or location) at the start.
 This makes sure everyone knows where the mute button is.
 (EB)
 - I have already determined a random order for you each to do your demonstration.
-When it is your turn, I will tell you what episode you will be teaching from, and you will have a minute or two to set up your screen.
+When it is your turn, you will have a minute or two to set up your screen.
 You will screen share (describe where the button is) and will have the option to share your whole Desktop or just a single application.
 I recommend sharing only the application you will be teaching from, that way you can keep your notes up on your screen without us seeing them.
 It is perfectly fine to teach using your notes - that is how I always teach.
 (EB)